Rho, Lombardy: Immigration

+As of 2025, immigrants make up 14.3% of the population.
+The 5 largest foreign countries of birth are Ukraine, Romania, Peru, Egypt, and Albania.

 Coat of arms

 The coat of arms of the municipality is the wheel with five spokes, crest of the Capitanei de Raude family, vassals of the dukes of Saxony and Bavaria.
 The five spokes are recalling five emperors: Henry the Fowler, Otto I, Otto II, Otto III and Henry II.
-In heraldry the wheel is a symbol of luck or victory, recalling the Latin saying: the powerful wheel crushed every opponent.
+In heraldry, the wheel is a symbol of luck or victory, recalling the Latin saying: the powerful wheel cru;shed every opponent.

-In the ancient Basilica of Aquileia there is a chapel named to Torriani family, where, between two coffins, stands the tombslab of Allegranza da Rho (14th century), wife of Corrado della Torre and mother of the patriarch Cassono della Torre.
+In the ancient Basilica of Aquileia there is a chapel named after the Torriani family, where, between two coffins, stands the tombstone of Allegranza da Rho (14th century), wife of Corrado della Torre and mother of the patriarch Cassono della Torre.
 On the tombstone is engraved the crest of Rho, pictured as a shield with a wheel in the middle.

 Rail transport

 Rho is served by two railway stations: Rho, in the city centre, and Rho Fiera Milano, located by the FieraMilano complex.